 College or university residence?
 Both have a youthful atmosphere, higher education students, proximity to faculties and lots of communal space to study and socialise.
 But they are also places that, although they carry out similar functions, have their own characteristics.
 In this post we show you precisely what is the difference between a college and a student residence.
-And, after reading it, you will have no doubts: your way of being will fit better in one type or another of accommodation!
+And, after reading it, you will have no doubts: you will have no doubts: you will find your ideal accommodation!

 What is a college?